Cautions and Caveats About Taking Leaves: Part 1

 Family Illness Leave

-Faculty are entitled to leave of absence for up to five (5) days per year without loss of pay or benefits for family illness.
-A family member is defined as a faculty member’s parent, spouse, child, brother, sister, parents-in-law, children’s spouses, foster parent, step child, foster child, grandparents and any other person living in the same household who is dependent on the employee Article 13.08).
+Faculty are entitled to a “leave of absence for up to five (5) days per year without loss of pay or benefits for family illness.”
+A “family member is defined as a faculty member’s parent, spouse, child, brother, sister, parents-in-law, children’s spouses, foster parent, step child, foster child, grandparents and any other person living in the same household who is dependent on the employee” (Article 13.08).

 Compassionate Care Leave

-Faculty are entitled to a compassionate care leave of absence without pay for up to eight (8) weeks to care for a gravely ill family member.
-(Family Members for the purpose of this article are defined in Appendix D of the Collective Agreement)
+Faculty are entitled to a “compassionate care leave of absence without pay for up to twenty-seven (27) weeks to care for a gravely ill family member.”
+Family Members for the purpose of this article are defined in Appendix D of the Collective Agreement.

 Faculty who are granted a compassionate care leave of absence are entitled to the benefits defined in Article 13.09:

-- Employee benefits coverage continues for duration of the compassionate care leave, to a maximum of eight (8) weeks, and premium payment is on the same basis as if the employee were not on leave.
+- Employee benefits coverage continues for duration of the compassionate care leave, to a maximum of 27 weeks, and premium payment is on the same basis as if the employee were not on leave.

-- Faculty may buy back pensionable service for part or all of the duration of the compassionate care leave, to a maximum of eight (8) weeks, and the Employer will pay the Employer portion of the pension contributions in accordance with Pension Plan regulations.
+- Faculty may buy back pensionable service for part or all of the duration of the compassionate care leave, to a maximum of 27 weeks, and the Employer will pay the Employer portion of the pension contributions in accordance with Pension Plan regulations.

-- Compassionate care leave, up to a maximum of eight (8) weeks, is treated as a continuous employment for the purposes of seniority accrual.
+- Compassionate care leave, up to a maximum of 27 weeks, is treated as a continuous employment for the purposes of FTE accrual.

-- Additional (unpaid) leaves beyond the 8 week period may be granted at the employer’s discretion, as per Article 13.02 (General Leaves).
+- Additional (unpaid) leaves beyond the 27 week period may be granted at the employer’s discretion, as per Article 13.02 (General Leaves).
+If the ill family member continues to need care after the 27 week period, the employee may take further leave upon providing the required certification under the Employment Standards Act.

-Faculty who receive this leave will pay the Employer’s share of fringe benefit premiums (Article 13.10).
+Faculty who receive this leave will pay the Employer’s share of extended benefit premiums (Article 13.14).

 Faculty may apply to the Employer for secondment/exchange leave in writing.
 Purposes could include teaching or providing services at another institution, government, or in business/industry.
-In an exchange leave, Kwantlen faculty exchange duties with an employee of the other institution.
+In an exchange leave, KPU faculty exchange duties with an employee at another institution.

-In an exchange leave, Kwantlen continues to pay the faculty member who has exchanged duties with an employee of the other institution.
-Employer shall continue to pay its faculty member who has agreed to exchange duties with a faculty member from another institution, and the reciprocal institution is expected to reimburse Kwantlen for the faculty member’s full salary and benefits.
+In an exchange leave, KPU continues to pay the faculty member who has exchanged duties with an employee of the other institution.
+The Employer shall continue to pay its faculty member who has agreed to exchange duties with a faculty member from another institution, and the reciprocal institution is expected to reimburse KPU for the faculty member’s full salary and benefits.

 Deferred Salary Leave

-Kwantlen offers a deferred salary leave plan.
-In a nutshell, faculty may apply to defer a portion of their bi-weekly salary exclusively for the purpose of financing a future leave (Article 13.12).
+KPU offers a deferred salary leave plan.
+In a nutshell, faculty may apply to defer a portion of their bi-weekly salary exclusively for the purpose of financing a future leave (Article 13.16).

 Here are some highlights from the Deferred Salary Leave Plan.